Twin Falls County Prosecutor’s Office – Deputy Prosecuting Attorney: Civil Division

 - Prosecutes child protection cases including screening for filing the appropriate petition, conducts trials and necessary hearings;

 - Negotiates and reviews contracts for county business including, but not limited to, professional service contracts, construction contracts and general goods and services contracts;

 - Prosecutes forfeiture cases including screening, conducting trials, negotiating settlements;

-- Represents the County in legal actions or litigation including, but not limited to, probate, Tax Commission appeal hearings and Department of Labor appeal hearings;
+- Represents the County in legal actions or litigation including, but not limited to, probate, quiet title, Tax Commission appeal hearings and Department of Labor appeal hearings;

 - Directs staff in the preparation of pleadings, forms, orders, contracts and other paperwork;